Author: Written by Martin Utesch (

 Among all relational operators the most difficult one to process and optimize is the join.
 The number of alternative plans to answer a query grows exponentially with the number of joins included in it.
 Further optimization effort is caused by the support of a variety of join methods (e.g., nested loop, hash join, merge join in PostgreSQL) to process individual joins and a diversity of indexes (e.g., R-tree, B-tree, hash in PostgreSQL) as access paths for relations.

 The current PostgreSQL optimizer implementation performs a near-exhaustive search over the space of alternative strategies.
 This algorithm, first introduced in the "System R" database, produces a near-optimal join order, but can take an enormous amount of time and memory space when the number of joins in the query grows large.
-This makes the ordinary PostgreSQL query optimizer inappropriate for queries that join a large number of tables.
+This makes the ordinary PostgreSQL query optimizer inappropriate for database application domains that involve the need for extensive queries, such as artificial intelligence.

 The Institute of Automatic Control at the University of Mining and Technology, in Freiberg, Germany, encountered the described problems as its folks wanted to take the PostgreSQL DBMS as the backend for a decision support knowledge based system for the maintenance of an electrical power grid.
 The DBMS needed to handle large join queries for the inference machine of the knowledge based system.